Aftercare

 Removing Second Skin:

-• get the area wet, either in the shower or over a sink.
+• i prefer to do it wet, in the shower or over a sink.

 • start peeling up the edges so you have something to grab onto. at all times go slow and gentle.

-• using fragrance free soap, lather under the edges and work it underneath to loosen it.
+• using fragrance free soap and warm water, lather under the edges and work it underneath to loosen it.

 • grab and slowly stretch it across your skin rather than peeling upwards - like taking a 3M Command Strip off a wall